Who is Tony Briffa?

-I am seeking re-election to the Hobsons Bay City Council to continue my work as a passionate and capable advocate for our community.
+I am a passionate advocate for the communities I serve and have been a part of all my life.
 I have been able to achieve much in my years on the council by working with local residents, community groups, local businesses and other councillors, and it has been an honour serving our community as Mayor, Deputy Mayor and Councillor.

 I have always believed independent councillors who represent the community first and foremost best serve the local community, rather than councillors supported by political parties.
 As a REAL independent councillor, I have always acted in the best interests of our local community.
 That is why the candidates who are developers or who are supported by political parties list me last or close to last on their how to vote cards – they don’t want me on council because I oppose their inappropriate developments and speak out in support of the community.

-We have lots to be proud of in Altona, Altona Meadows, Altona North, Brooklyn and Seaholme.
+We have lots to be proud of in Melbourne’s west, including in Altona, Altona Meadows, Altona North, Brooklyn and Seaholme.
 We have a great natural environment, a diverse community, lots of active community groups and businesses, and a proud history.
-I am a fierce activist when it comes to protecing the health of our residents and environment and we need to do better!
+I am a fierce activist when it comes to protecting the health of our residents and environment and we need to do better!

 Thank you for your ongoing support during my terms on our council as your representative.
 I have always been very aware that my number 1 role is to be your representative and the community’s voice in the council.